Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: Results and Discussion

-Fig.\ref{fig:codelength} displays the upper bound curves vs SNR to illustrate the impact of codeword length and error-correcting capability on the performance gain of TW-1bSF over TW-SDF.
-The performance comparison between (7,4) Hamming code and (127,113) Hamming code shows that given a fixed error-correcting capability $t$, the performance gain increases with the codeword length $n$.
-The comparison between (127,120) Hamming code and (127,113) BCH code shows that, given a fixed codeword length $n$, higher error-correcting capability $t$ may however reduce the performance gain.
-Given BCH code, Fig.~\ref{fig:asym-gain} quantitatively shows the asymptotic performance gain as a function of codeword length $n$, and error-correcting capability $t$, along with the simulated performance gain obtained when $E_b/N_0 = 5$ (dB).
-In this figure, the asymptotical performance gain and the simulated performance gain demonstrate the similar functional trend over the error-correcting capability $t$, and both increase with the codeword length $n$, but not monotonically related with $t$.
+Fig.~\ref{fig:codelength} displays the upper bound curves as a function of the SNR to illustrate the impact of the codeword length and the error-correcting capability of the code on the performance gain of TW-1bSF over TW-SDF.
+By comparing the performance when the (7,4) Hamming and the (127,113) Hamming code are used, it can be seen that for fixed error-correcting capability $t$, the performance gain increases with the codeword length $n$.
+However, the comparison between the (127,120) Hamming code and the (127,113) BCH code shows that, for fixed codeword length $n$, higher error-correcting capability $t$ may reduce the performance gain.
+For BCH codes, Fig.~\ref{fig:asym-gain} quantitatively depicts the asymptotic performance gain \eqref{eq:asym-gain} as a function of the codeword length $n$, and the error-correcting capability $t$.
+It also presents the simulated performance gain obtained when $E_b/N_0 = 5$~dB.
+In the figure, the asymptotic performance gain and the simulated performance gain demonstrate similar functional trends over the error-correcting capability $t$, and both increase with the codeword length $n$.
+However, they are not monotonically related with $t$.